roman-milk/roman-milk.github.io/victoria-the-slut.md

+===

- ****** Victoria the Slut Ch.
-04 ****** byLifeisgood21© I got into work a few minutes late, but being the boss nobody said anything.
+I got into work a few minutes late, but being the boss nobody said anything.
 Sitting down at my desk I was soon buried in paperwork and several hours passed before I heard my cell buzz.
 Grabbing my phone I saw that Vic had sent me a text saying that she would be free for lunch around one if I was.
 Checking my schedule I figured I could make it so I replied telling her I would meet her at her office for one.
 Vic replied a minute later confirming everything and added that she had her Ben wha ball in her and that her pussy was super wet with excitement.

  The next couple hours went by in a blur and then it was time for me to leave to meet Vic.
 Heading out of the office I said bye to my secretary and headed out to my truck.
 The drive over to the office tower where Vic worked was quick despite traffic.
 I found a convenient parking spot, parked my suburban and made my way up the elevators to the floor where Vic's worked.
 Asking the receptionist for directions I soon found Vic at her desk with and older gentleman leaning on it talking to her.
 He was probably in his late forties, well-kept with salt and pepper hair.
 I guessed he was close to six feet tall and looked like he was very fit.
 I recognized him as the head of the advertising company Vic worked.
 Vic caught sight of me and waved me over.
 "Hi Matt you remember my boss Brian."
 She said introducing us again.